go-vela/site/content/templates/overview.md

 At this time the only supported template engine is [Go Templates](https://golang.org/pkg/text/template/).
 Go templates does allow custom functions to be created and used within the template.
 We use the [sprig functions library](http://masterminds.github.io/sprig/) in the engine to allow for more options on top of the Go template syntax.

-Lets take a look at a basic template:
+Let's take a look at a basic template:

 {{% alert color="tip" %}}
-For, this example we will call it build.yml but the Yaml does not have a required name.
+For this example we will call it build.yml but the YAML does not have a required name.
 {{% /alert %}}

 ```yaml